fmaste/Haskell/nix/Syntax.md

 */
 ```

-We have null (there's not escape from it mfer!):
+We have null (there's no escape from it mfer!):

 ```nix
 null